TheSwanFactory/hclang/LANGUAGE.md

     # 3
 ```

-This may seem to good to be true, but that is the power of choosing the correct primitives.
+This may seem to good to be true, but that is the power of choosing the correct primitives:

 - Data hiding is handled by the implicit access Modifiers
 - Scope is always inherited